-I’d like to point out that this was my idea even though I was making significantly more than him at the time (since he was making precisely nothing).
+I’d like to point out that this was my idea even though I was making significantly more than he was at the time (since he was making zero dollars).
 Just before we moved in together, circumstances changed drastically.
-He got an amazing new job making $3000/month.
-I’m still at the job I had before, making between $1000 and $1300, depending on the hours I get.
+He got an amazing new job making $5000/month.
+I’m still at the job I had before, making between $1500 and $2000, depending on the hours I get.
 Based on his new salary, I agreed that we should rent an apartment he liked that I knew was completely out of my price range if we’d be splitting the rent 50/50.
 I didn’t think it would be a problem based on our conversation before.
 But now he’s saying that he didn’t mean for that conversation to be set in stone, and he doesn’t think it’s fair for him to pay more just because he makes more.

 If I have to pay 50% of rent and utilities, plus other expenses… There’s literally no way I can do that and get by.
 I’ve finally gotten him to agree to CONSIDER splitting everything based on income, but now he wants to put a deadline on me finding a new job.
 I’m upset about this for a lot of reasons.
 In the first place, I’m upset that he’d want me to pay 50% of everything even knowing that that would leave me completely broke at the end of the month.
 Who would want to do that to someone he loved?!
-And I’m also upset that he wants to put conditions on me in terms of finding a new job.
-I know the economy has gotten better, and the fact that I’ve been getting interviews is very promising, but in the end I have very little control over when I get a new job.
+And I’m also upset that he wants to put conditions on me in terms of finding a new job when I have very little control over that.
 All I can do is apply, network, and try my hardest; I can’t force anyone to hire me, or predict when that will happen.

 What are your thoughts on this?
 What would be fair?
 At this point I’m beginning to reconsider the entire relationship.
 I love him, and I know he loves me, but I don’t know if I can get past the hurt of all of this. — Half Broke Idea

-My suggestion is that if you already live together, stay where you are.
-With you making less than 20K a year, you shouldn’t be moving into a home you can’t afford with a guy you’ve only been dating a year who hasn’t proven himself to be fully committed to you and your well-being.
-You need to protect yourself and the best way to do that is to keep your living expenses within your means.
-If you were to move into an apartment with your boyfriend that you can’t afford with the agreement that he will pay more for it — an agreement, let’s remember, that hasn’t even been reached yet — what would happen if/when he decided he didn’t want to pay more any longer?
+You need to protect both your heart and your finances and the best way to do that is to keep your living expenses within your means.
+If you were to move with your boyfriend into an apartment that you can’t afford with the agreement that he will pay more for it — an agreement, let’s remember, that hasn’t even been reached yet — what would happen if/when he decided he didn’t want to pay more any longer?
 Then what?
 What recourse do you have then?
 What happens if you two break up, and he asks you to move out but you can’t afford the deposit at a new place because you’ve been spending every cent you earn to stay in an apartment that suited your boyfriend?
 It makes no sense.